VincentQQu/manga_text_bubble_detect_translate/README.md

 ### Work Flow
-1. Single manga page
+1. Read a single manga page
-2. Text bubble detector to crop text bubbles
+2. Feed into a text bubble detector to crop text bubbles
-3. Optical character recognition engine to extract text from bubbles (tesseract OCR)
+3. Use an optical character recognition engine to extract text from bubbles (tesseract OCR)
-4. Google translate API
+4. Use google translate API to translate
+5. to-do: Insert the translated text into the text bubbles (The translations are currently in a txt file.)

 **Note**: The text bubble detector is a UNet with depthwise/transpose convlutional layers, trained with personal dataset and [Manga109](http://www.manga109.org/en/).